slidoapp/node-qrcode/README.md

 Recognized extensions are `png`, `svg` and `txt`.

 ### Browser
-`node-qrcode` can be used in browser through module bundlers like [Browserify](https://github.com/substack/node-browserify) and [Webpack](https://github.com/webpack/webpack) or by including the precompiled bundle present in `build/` folder.
+The `@slidoapp/qrcode` can be used in browser through module bundlers like [Browserify](https://github.com/substack/node-browserify) and [Webpack](https://github.com/webpack/webpack) or by including the precompiled bundle present in `build/` folder.

 #### Module bundlers
 ```html